gt-crnch-rg/fc-with-rg-vip/docs/linux/[Linux]-SSH-and-SSH-Keys.md

 ### X11 Forwarding ###

-To run graphical applications from a remote server on your local machine, you must use *X Forwarding*.
+To run graphical applications from a remote server on your local machine, you must use *X Forwarding* or a different tool like VNC.
 In a Linux environment, you can usually do this by logging in with the ```-X``` flag, but other OSes require specific tools to open the forwarded application.
 Currently XMing and XQuartz are recommended for Windows and Linux, respectively.

 ### Windows-Specific Information ###

 While you can use cygwin or [Bash for Windows](https://msdn.microsoft.com/en-us/commandline/wsl/about) with the Linux-specific directions, [PuTTY](http://www.chiark.greenend.org.uk/~sgtatham/putty/download.html) and [WinSCP](https://winscp.net/eng/download.php) provide GUI-based tools that allow you to SSH to remote servers and copy files to and from them.
+If you have space, we currently recommend that you use [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/install), which runs a Linux virtual machine inside of Windows 10 or 11.

 - To generate a new key with PuTTY, see the following [guide](https://winscp.net/eng/docs/ui_puttygen#generating_a_new_key).
 - You can then store and reuse that key with Pageant.
 To integrate Pageant with cygwin see [here](https://github.com/cuviper/ssh-pageant).